anilb394/nu3/README.md

 2. Test case details:
 This is present in excel "Assignment_Nu3 Test Cases".
 The sheet represents sample positive and negative test cases of Login scenarios with expected outcome

-3. Sample test script for happy path:
+3. Sample test automation script for happy path:
    This is sample automation file using selenium for valid login scenario.
 File name is "validloginTest.js"

 # System Requirements
-Node js
+Node js,
-Selenium WebDriver
+Selenium WebDriver,
 ChromeDriver (or other browser driver as needed)